Enclosure with hut circles east of Addicombe

 stone walls or earth and stone banks, which acted as stock pens or protected

-near the head of the small valley of the Addicombe stream, it is roughly
+lies near the head of the small valley of the Addicombe stream, it is

-oval in shape and measures 25m by 50m and contains two hut circles attached
+approximately 40m in diameter and contains two hut circles attached to the

 MAP EXTRACT The site of the monument is shown on the attached map extract.
 It includes a 2 metre boundary around the archaeological features, considered to be essential for the monument's support and preservation.